ProgrammingTeam1732/FRCNetworkTableLogging/README.md

 How values are saved

-1. Inside the extracted zip, there is a folder claled "logfiles"
+1. Inside the extracted zip, there is a folder claled "LoggerFiles"

 2. This folder contains all the csv files the logger has saved